CREW-Brussels/MR_portal/README.md

 MR Portal is a template for creating mixed reality portals on Android phones and Vive Focus 3 HMD.

 ## Requirements
-Android phone and HMD both run on Android, we use the same configuration.
+Android phones and Vive Focus 3 both run on Android, we use the same configuration.
 This is the configuration that worked for us, some libraries may not be required.
+It is best to use reasonably recent phones.

 - Unreal Engine 5.1
 - Android Studio Flamingo